8bitbuddhist/PixelMaestro/docs/colors.md

 5. [Sample Colors](#sample-colors)

 ## Creating Colors
-The following example creates a new color called `blue`.
-The red and green channels are set to 0, but the blue channel is set to 255 (full).
+The following example creates a solid blue color by setting the blue channel to full (255) and the red and green channels to 0.
 ```c++
 Colors::RGB blue = {0, 0, 255};
 ```

 ## Manipulating Colors
-The `Colors::RGB` struct contains overridden operators for setting, adding, subtracting, and comparing colors.
+You can directly set, add, subtract, multiply, and divide Colors:
 ```c++
 Colors::RGB red = {255, 0, 0};
 Colors::RGB blue = {0, 0, 255};